VH-Lab/NDI-matlab/docs/reference/+ndi/+daq/system.m.md

   For ndi.epoch.epochset objects, this returns 1.
 For some object types (ndi.probe.*, for example) this will return 0 so that the underlying ndi.daq.system epochs are added.

-Help for ndi.daq.system/issyncgraphroot is inherited from superclass NDI.EPOCH.EPOCHSET
+Help for ndi.daq.system/issyncgraphroot is inherited from superclass ndi.epoch.epochset
 ```

 ---